developmentseed/stac-auth-proxy/docs/user-guide/record-level-auth.md

 }
 ```

-## Custom Filter Generators
+## Custom Filter Factories

 > [!TIP]
 > An example integration can be found in [`examples/custom-integration`](https://github.com/developmentseed/stac-auth-proxy/blob/main/examples/custom-integration).

-### Complex Filter Generator
+### Complex Filter Factory

-An example of a more complex filter generator where the filter is generated based on the response of an external API:
+An example of a more complex filter factory where the filter is generated based on the response of an external API:

 ```py
 import dataclasses